Accounting as a Healing Art

 Feniks & Company is a consultation-focused accounting firm.

-We seek to enrich your understanding of what you do and how you live your financial life.
+We enrich your understanding of what you do and how you live your financial life.

 We practice accounting as a healing art.

-Financial concerns almost always carry emotional concerns, sometimes in the form of crippling fear or anxiety.
+Financial concerns often carry emotional concerns, often in the form of crippling fear or anxiety.

 We do this first by listening and caring, and then by planning healthy and healing strategies.

-Feniks & Company, LLC, is a consultation-focused firm serving individuals, non-profit organizations, and small, closely-held businesses.
+Feniks & Company is a consultation-focused firm serving individuals, non-profit organizations, and small, closely-held businesses.

 We provide all of the usual accounting services (tax returns, payroll, bookkeeping, etc.) with an emphasis on educating our clients